You are here

 Some companies will guarantee that a proportion of the renewable energy they are purchasing (and you are buying) is 'additional' - it is above and beyond what suppliers are already required to produce.
 This creates an additional incentive to develop new generation capacity and so could lead to increased renewable generation and reduced carbon dioxide emissions.

-There are no companies offering green tariffs that are 100% additional renewable supply.
+There are no companies offering green tariffs that are 100 per cent additional renewable supply.

 The new generation projects supported may also receive support under existing government support schemes.

 In February 2010, the Green Energy Supply Certification Scheme was launched.
 This scheme was set up to reduce customer confusion and mis-selling in this marketplace.
 These tariffs have been independently checked, and meet the energy regulator Ofgem’s Green Energy Supply Guidelines.
-Find out more on the Green Energy Scheme website.
+Find out more on the Green Energy Scheme.